 In order to ensure the provision of high quality care, the health system must have adequate human resources for health which are properly trained and certified.
-Globally there is a deficit of appropriately trained workforce, and a vision to progress towards universal health coverage and the UN Sustainable Development Goals by ensuring equitable access to health workers within strengthened health systems.50
+Globally there is a deficit of 845 appropriately trained workforce, and a vision to progress towards universal health coverage and the UN Sustainable Development Goals by ensuring equitable access to health workers within strengthened health systems.

 In 2016, the 69th World Health Assembly adopted Resolution 69.19, Global Strategy on Human Resources for Health: Workforce 2030.
-National Health Workforce Accounts (NHWA) were developed under the direction of the World Health Organization (WHO) Health Workforce Department to support the implementation of the Global Strategy on Human Resources for Health: Workforce 2030.
+National Health Workforce Accounts (NHWA) were developed under the direction of the World Health Organization (WHO) Health Workforce

+850 developed under the direction of the World Health Organization (WHO) Health Workforce Department to support the implementation of the Global Strategy on Human Resources for Health: Workforce 2030.

-NHWA provide for the aggregation of health workforce data for evidence-based workforce policy decisions, labor market analysis, policy design, and the tracking and support of workforce strengthening efforts towards universal health coverage (UHC) and the SDGs and the Global Strategy milestones.
+NHWA provide for the aggregation of health workforce data for evidence-based workforce policy decisions, labor market analysis, policy design, and the tracking and support of workforce

+855 strengthening efforts towards universal health coverage (UHC) and the SDGs and the Global Strategy milestones.
 NHWA are oriented around three crucial labor market components: the education component, the labor force component and the component serving population health needs.